huakang402/pattern_recognition_project/README.md

 - Run ```main.py``` to get the result [![ROkvQ0.png](https://z3.ax1x.com/2021/07/08/ROkvQ0.png)](https://imgtu.com/i/ROkvQ0)

+- I created param_optimize.py to optimize the parameters of the classifier, but it has not been completed yet...

 #### 4. Improvement

 This code has many shortcomings, you can improve the code, such as